 The Inca Trail to Machu Picchu is one of the best trekking routes in the world.
-There are thousands of “Caminos del Inca” throughout Peru; but this is the most authentic and classic 4-day Inca Trail, which begins at km 82 of the railway to Machu Picchu.
-This is a route where diverse ecosystems unite with a sequence of monuments of the best Inca architecture, ending in the classic postcard view of Machu Picchu, in SunGate (Intipunku).
-That is why together with Machu Travel Peru we want to tell you everything about the classic Inca Trail and how you can do it with a tour operator.
+There are thousands of “Inca Trails” throughout Peru.
+But we are talking about the most authentic and classic 4-day Inca Trail, which begins at km 82 of the railway to Machu Picchu.
+This is a route where diverse ecosystems unite with a sequence of monuments of the best Inca architecture, ending in the classic postcard view of Machu Picchu.
+Where you will enjoy a first view of the Inca citadel from the Sun Gate (Intipunku).
+That is why together with Machu Travel Peru we want to tell you everything about the Classic Inca Trail and how you can do it with a tour operator.

-EVERYTHING ABOUT THE CLASSIC INCA TRAIL
+REGARDING THE INCA TRAIL

 HOW LONG DOES IT LAST?

 The Classic Inca Trail is one of the most popular treks in South America.
 The Inca Trail of Peru is a unique experience and appreciated by all those who are fortunate enough to experience it.
 It is the most famous section of all the ancestral roads built by the ancient Inca Empire.
 But the real question is: How long is the Inca Trail?
-The classic option lasts 4 days and 3 nights, through which you will traverse incredibly amazing landscapes and take your breath away.
+The classic option lasts 4 days and 3 nights, through which they will traverse incredibly amazing landscapes and take your breath away.
 You’ll pass by hand-carved stone stairs, trails that cut through sumptuous mountain landscapes, beautiful scenes of cloud forests, rivers, and many Inca ruins to observe.
 The entire area is filled with numerous rare orchids, 419 species of birds, and even the indigenous spectacled bear.

 HOW DIFFICULT IS IT?

-WHERE DOES IT BEGIN?
+WHERE DOES IT BEGIN

 Your adventure will start in the wonderful Imperial City.
 Then, depending on your operator or agency, you will be taken by bus to Kilometer 82.
 The Classic Inca Trail begins in Qorihuayrachina near Ollantaytambo, more easily described as Kilometer 82 of the railway from Cusco to Aguas Calientes.
 The route is 43 kilometers (26 miles) long and passes through three colossal mountain passes.
 These include the punishing and difficult “Dead Woman’s Pass” which is at an altitude of 4,200 meters (13,800 feet).
-The entire Inca Trail map is a beauty for the eyes of any tourist and that’s why this hike is considered one of the best.
+The entire Inca Trail map is a beauty for the eyes of any tourist and that’s why this hike is one of the best.

 HOW DO I HAVE TO PREPARE?